-The Mandalorians’ custom of wearing head-to-toe armor was established sometime before the events of Disney+’s The Mandalorian.
+The Mandalorians’ custom of wearing head-to-toe armour was established sometime before the events of Disney+’s The Mandalorian.
 From what we know, a devastating and tragic event orphaned our hero and drove the Mandalorian people into hiding.
 Now, when it comes to wearing the helmet 24/7, this is their way.

 Ultimately, though, it’s Chekhov’s helmet: in nearly every episode of The Mandalorian, we have heard how our titular unnamed hero can never, ever take off his helmet in front of anyone else.
 So, naturally, as skilled TV binge-watchers, we know it’s just a matter of time before he does exactly that.

-However, we’re already six episodes into an eight-episode series, and the iconic Mandalorian helmet has remained firmly on Pedro Pascal’s head throughout his character’s exploits across the galaxy with the suspected Baby Yoda, the internet’s favorite and most perfect child.
+However, we’re already six episodes into an eight-episode series, and the iconic Mandalorian helmet has remained firmly on Pedro Pascal’s head throughout his character’s exploits across the galaxy with the suspected Baby Yoda, the internet’s favourite and most perfect child.
 So for the time being, we have some lingering questions about Mandalorian helmet etiquette.

 How do Mandalorians eat?

 Luckily, from blue milk to roasted porg, it looks like the Mandalorian can still enjoy all the culinary offerings of the Star Wars universe — but with a very specific non-dietary restriction.